Automattic/jetpack/readme.txt

 == Description ==

-Security, performance, and hassle-free design: the best way to WordPress is with Jetpack.
+Security, performance, and site management: the best way to WordPress is with Jetpack.

 = 24/7 Site Security =
 Jetpack is your site's security detail, guarding you against brute-force attacks and unauthorized logins.
 Basic protection is always free, while premium plans add expanded backup and automated fixes.
 Jetpack's full suite of site security tools include: